Petri Dish of brain cells taught to play Pong faster than Artificial Intelligence

 Petri Dish of brain cells to play Pong

 The cells are taught to play a simplified version of Pong.
-Instead of a two-player game bouncing a ball from side-to-side, the cells play a single-player version.
+Instead of a two-player game bouncing a ball from side to side, the cells play a single-player version.
 During play, electric signals tell the mini-brains where the ball is.
 In response, fired neurons send electrical signals to move the paddle.

 “We often refer to them as living in the Matrix,” chief scientific officer at Cortical Labs, Brett Kagan, hauntingly told the outlet in a big WTF moment.
 “When they are in the game, they believe they are the paddle...
 We think it’s fair to call them cyborg brains.”